Feyerabend/cc/ch06/sec6.4.2/README.md

 straightforward syntax errors but from deeper interpretive issues: ambiguous intent that confuses readers, misleading abstractions that obscure true functionality, overloaded meanings that lead to misuse, and hidden assumptions that only surface under specific conditions.
-These are fundamentally hermeneutic problems—matters of interpretation and meaning—rather than purely technical glitches.
+These are fundamentally hermeneutic problems--matters of interpretation and meaning--rather than purely technical glitches.

 Literary studies provide invaluable lessons for programmers in this regard, encouraging them to interrogate code with questions like: What does this code claim to accomplish?